WHAT IS DECOMPRESSION AND THE TWO WEEK SHUTDOWN?

-Your new dog needs time to adjust and there are many scenarios that people put their new dog through that only encourage negative behaviors
+Your new dog needs time to adjust, and there are many scenarios that people put their new dog through that encourage negative behaviors to surface.

-to surface.
-Dogs may be resilient creatures, but they do also need to know that we are in control of situations, that we will protect and provide for them, and give them clear expectations and routines to follow.
+Dogs may be resilient creatures, but they also need to know that we, as humans, control situations, protect and provide for them, and give them clear expectations and routines to follow.

 When you bring home a new dog, young or old, we KNOW you are so excited and you want to share your new addition with everyone you can!

-Did you know that by taking your dog to pet stores, friends and families homes, dog parks, pet events or other really busy, social settings you may inadvertently be telling your dog to act out?
+Did you know that you may inadvertently tell your dog to act out by taking your dog to pet stores, friends’ and families’ homes, dog parks, pet events, or other bustling social settings?

-What if they doted on you, as a new family member, speaking to you in a language you don’t understand, expecting you to interact with all their family members and friends?
+What if they doted on you, speaking to you in a language you don’t understand, expecting you to interact with all family members and friends?
 Would you feel comfortable?
 Would you want to retreat to a safe place?
 Would you know where a safe place was?
-Would they give you one?

 Keep reading to find out how to help your dog adjust and begin to view you as the decision maker of the home and to help them put their trust in YOU, where it belongs!